Tourist Trap (film): Plot

 Slausen returns, saying that Jerry drove into town.
-When told that Eileen left, he goes to the house and finds Eileen has been turned into a mannequin.
+When the others tell him that Eileen left, he goes to the house and finds Eileen has been turned into a mannequin.
 He returns and tells Molly and Becky he did not find Eileen.
 Frustrated, the women leave to search for her themselves.
 Becky enters the house and finds a mannequin resembling Eileen.
 She is attacked by the masked killer and multiple mannequins.
 She later wakes up tied in the basement with Jerry.
 Jerry says the killer is Slausen's brother Davey.
-Also held captive is Tina, another traveler, who is strapped to a table.
+There is another captive, Tina, who is strapped to a table.
 She is killed by the masked man.
-Jerry frees himself and attacks the killer, but is overpowered.
+Jerry frees himself and attacks the killer but is overpowered.

 Molly is pursued by the masked man.
 She meets Slausen, who drives her to the museum and gives her a gun while he goes inside.
 The masked man appears and Molly shoots, but the gun is loaded with blanks.
 The man removes the mask, revealing himself to be Slausen.
 Molly is soon captured and restrained to a bed.

 Becky and Jerry escape from the basement but get separated.
 Slausen takes Becky back to the museum.
 There, she is killed by an Indian chief figure who throws a knife at her, stabbing her in the back of the head.
 Back at the house, Jerry arrives to rescue Molly, but he has unknowingly turned into a mannequin.
 Slausen dances with the figure of his wife, and Molly sees that the wife has become animated.
 Traumatized, she kills Slausen with an axe.

-The next morning, a now-insane Molly drives away with the mannequin versions of her friends.
+The following morning, a now-insane Molly drives away with the mannequin versions of her friends.